 Well besides being just a smidge healthier, they are great for a recipe like 'overnight oats' that need a stronger oat that can hold up to the heat.

-So make sure the oats you buy are the quick oats or minute oats for this recipe!
+But for this recipe, you want to make sure the oats you buy are the quick oats or minute oats!

-So I will make a big batch of these and freeze them.
-They freeze very well.
+I will make a BIG batch of these muffins and freeze them.
+Muffins freeze very well!

 If you want to make these larger, you can.
 You will just need to bake them for a little longer and at a lower temperature.

-Sprinkle with some oats and bake on top rack at 375 degrees for 10-12 minutes.
+- Sprinkle with some oats and a few more chocolate chips and bake on middle rack at 375° for 12-14 minutes.